s-go/nlg-discourse/notes/literature.md

 # Literatur

-* [ ] Dimitromanolaki, A., & Androutsopoulos, I. (2003).
+* [x] Dimitromanolaki, A., & Androutsopoulos, I. (2003).
 Learning to Order Facts for Discourse Planning in Natural Language Generation.
 In Proc.
 ENLG’03, pp. 23–30.
+* [ ] Duboue, P. A., & McKeown, K. R. (2002, July).
+Content planner construction via evolutionary algorithms and a corpus-based fitness function.
+In Proceedings of INLG 2002 (pp. 89-96).
 * [x] Gatt, Albert; Krahmer, Emiel (2017): *Survey of the State of the Art in Natural Language Generation: Core tasks, applications and evaluation*.
 > To account for discourse relations between messages, researchers have alternatively relied on Rhetorical Structure Theory (rst; e.g., Mann & Thompson, 1988; Scott & Sieckenius de Souza, 1990; Hovy, 1993), which also typically involved domain-specific rules.
 For example, Williams and Reiter (2008) used rst relations to identify ordering among messages that would maximise clarity to low-skilled readers.
 * [ ] **Hovy, E. H. (1993).
 Automated discourse generation using discourse structure relations.
 Artificial intelligence, 63(1), 341-385.**
 * [ ] Hovy, E. H. (1993).
 Automated Discourse Planning and Generation.
 In Proc.
 Anunal Meeting of the Society for Text and Discourse.
 * [ ] Kosseim/Lapalme (1998) Choosing Rhetorical Structures to Plan Instructional Texts
+* [ ] **Malmi, E., Pighin, D., Krause, S., & Kozhevnikov, M. (2017).
+Automatic Prediction of Discourse Connectives. arXiv preprint arXiv:1702.00992.**
 * [ ] Nakatsu, C., & White, M. (2010).
 Generating with Discourse Combinatory Categorial Grammar.
 Linguistic Issues in Language Technology, September.
 * [x] Reiter/Dale (1997) Building Applied Natural Language Generation Systems
 > 5.2 Discourse Planning